Prerequisites for Architectural Engineering

 Please note that there have been changes to the course numbers from the previous byg institute prefix 11xxx to Construct with a prefix of 41xxx.
 Please note however that the numbers after 41 will also have changed.

-Applicants who have completed DTU’s Bachelor of Engineering in Architectural Engineering have access to be admitted to this programme subject to having completed at least 10 ECTS credit from the two following groups of courses - at least 5 ECTS from each group.
+Applicants who have completed DTU’s B.Eng in Architectural Engineering and Civil Engineering have access to be admitted to this programme subject to having completed at least 10 ECTS credit from the two following groups of courses - at least 5 ECTS from each group.

 Mathematics, minimum 5 ECTS from this group: